 Upper and Lower Red Caves are two beautiful slot canyons east of Zion National Park in southwestern Utah, located just east of Mount Carmel, Utah.
 Because they are so close to each other, many people will visit both canyons on the same hike.
 They are not the same thing as Red Canyon, another nearby slot, although all are composed of striking red Navajo sandstone.
 Being at the fairly high elevation of 5,500 feet, they are often wetter than many of the other slot canyons in southern Utah, and will frequently have deep pools and mud within them.
 The Upper canyon is not technical, although it does has a number of steep drops, including one of about 10 feet in the lower extent of the feature.
 The Lower canyon has two drops of about 40 feet each, separated by a 40 foot level section about midway through the canyon.
 There are bolted anchors at each of the drops, and when I was there, there were highly rotten knotted ropes dangling down each of these drops.
 It is possible to ascend this canyon to these barriers, return to the exit of the canyon, and then take a bypass to the southwest of the river course and drop down into the canyon above the narrowest stretch and by descending down to the drops see nearly the entire canyon without bringing technical gear.

 ACCESS UPDATE - Scott reports that the access from Tait Lane is currently CLOSED.
 Access is possible from the south but the hike is considerably longer.
-I will look into matters and get details about this when possible.
+Zion National Park.com states that you need written permission from the Tate family as noted below.

 - Descend Tait Lane a couple hundred yards to a stream.